Listen to This Post

 Option 2 – You will receive the Official Excise Tax Document At the Port to Then Go to the Hacienda Centro de Servicios.

-UPDATE: PAYMENT IN PERSON IS NO LONGER DONE AS OF 2020.
+NOTE: PAYMENT IN PERSON IS NO LONGER DONE AS OF 2020, WE WILL UPDATE THIS POST OF THAT CHANGES.

 You will leave the port (in another vehicle or ride sharing service/taxi) and go to: